William Shakespeare said “All the world’s a stage”.

 We have a full time nurse on site for every camp week to manage health checks every morning and administer medication/first aid if it’s needed.
 All camp staff have up-to-date first aid training.

 Lunch and snacks are included in the cost of your camp.
-If your kid is a vegetarian or doesn’t/can’t eat beef, pork, seafood, dairy or eggs, that’s cool.
-Just tell us beforehand in your child’s details online… or most other diet needs come to that.
-If your kid has a nut allergy, don’t worry, we don’t go near there either Camp Asia has a no nut policy.
+If your kid is a vegetarian or doesn’t/can’t eat beef, pork, seafood, dairy or eggs, that’s cool - just tell us beforehand in your child’s details online.
+If your child has a nut allergy, don’t worry - Camp Asia has a no nut policy.

 We offer a highly convenient, safe, secure and sociable bus service to and from camp, calling at a stop near you.
 Click here for all the info.